oliviad118/wd-knowledge-base/cards/2025-01-20-css-clamp-fluid-typography.md

 ## When to Use

 Use clamp() for typography, spacing, and container widths.
 It's perfect for fluid, responsive design without breakpoints.
-Supported in all modern browsers (2020+).
+Universal browser support across all modern browsers.

 **Source**: [MDN: clamp() Function](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp)